abachman/rails-templates/Readme.md

 Tests should also run out of the box.

-To run the template from a local directory (working copy), add the `LOCAL=true` env argument and reference `template.rb`.
+To run the template from a local directory (working copy), add the `LOCAL=true` env argument and reference `template.rb` locally.
 For example:

     LOCAL=true rails -m rails-templates/template.rb $PROJECT_NAME